 TUIP can offer several advantages over other methods of treating BPH, such as transurethral resection of the prostate (TURP) and open prostatectomy.
 The advantages can include:

 - Lower risk of bleeding.
 TUIP can be a good option for men who take medication to thin their blood or who have a bleeding disorder that doesn't allow their blood to clot normally.

 - Minimal hospital stay.
-TUIP can be done on an outpatient basis although some men need to stay overnight for observation.
+TUIP can be done on an outpatient basis, although some men need to stay overnight for observation.
 TUIP might be a safer option than surgery if you have certain other health problems.

 TUIP is generally safe with few if any major complications.
 Possible risks of TUIP can include:

 - Temporary difficulty urinating.
 You might have trouble urinating for a few days after the procedure.
-Until you can urinate on your own, you will need to have a tube (catheter) inserted into your penis to carry urine out of your bladder.
+Until you can urinate on your own, you may need to have a tube (catheter) inserted into your penis to carry urine out of your bladder.